home | catalog | noteworthy | choral spotlight | about the composers | contact us

 Who is at My Window?

-Adapted from 15th-century Old English, this intense, anonymous text has been masterfully set, reminiscent of the music of Herbert Howells (to whom the piece is an homage).
-Deeply intimate and powerful, all at once, you will seldom find a better wedding of word, music and emotion, especially at a moment of high drama, where Christ asks us to “Remember the spear that pierced my heart.”
-This, then, slowly melts into a strikingly simple soprano melody, beautifully-supported initially by the keyboard, until the remaining voices enter: “I ask nothing of thee, therefore, but love for love, to lay in store.
+Adapted from 15th-century Old English, this intense, anonymous text has been masterfully set.
+Deeply intimate and powerful, all at once, here is a glorious wedding of word, music and emotion---especially at a moment of high drama, wherein Christ asks us to “Remember the spear that pierced my heart.”
+This, then, slowly melts into a strikingly simple soprano melody, beautifully supported by the keyboard, as the remaining voices eventually enter: “I ask nothing of thee, therefore, but love for love, to lay in store.
 Give me thy heart, I ask no more...”
-There is a brief solo for alto or baritone.
+(There is a brief solo for any voice.)
 [5:45]

 [ click here to return to top ]